mjbellantoni/greysky/README.md

 ## TODO

-### Must do

-* Handle bad input more gracefully
-* Remove hard-coding in the home controller
-* Minimize calls to the Geocoder API if possible
-* Add search box to the Forecast page

 ### Future work

 Here are some things I'd want to do if I continued to push this work forward.

 * More tests.
-* When handed a ZIP code, check the cache before calling out to the Geocoder.
+Lot's more tests.
 * Use Memcached or Redis for caching.
-* Use Turbo or Stimulus to load the page before the weather data is ready.
-* Check for errors and rate limits from external services and retry.
+* Check for errors and rate limits from external services and retry or otherwise handle them gracefully.
 * Explore using a background worker for the NWS API calls.
+We'd use a polling Stimulus controller or TurboStreams along with that.
 * Explore other opportunities for caching.
 * Add search box into the menu bar.